C-Undritz/Boardgame-Bazaar/README.md

 * Once your repository name is returned, click 'connect'.
 * Then click ‘enable automatic deploys’

-Within the development environment, in a terminal, type and run the below commands to set up the database:
+Within the development environment, in a terminal window, login into heroku by entering the below command and following the prompts.
 ```
-  python3 manage.py makemigrations

-  python3 manage.py migrate
+  heroku login -i
 ```

-The project repository comes with a ‘db.json’ file containing all data added during development which can be used to deploy by running this command within the terminal:
+Then type the below to setup a superuser:
 ```
-  python3 manage.py loaddata db.json
+  heroku run python manage.py createsuperuser
 ```

-Once that is successfully complete, setup a super user to log in to the deployed app by typing the below into the terminal and following the prompts:
+Database migrations will need to be made to the Heroku postgres by following the below commands (you will need to be logged into Heroku to perform these):
 ```
+  heroku run python manage.py makemigrations --dry-run*

+  heroku run python manage.py makemigrations

+  heroku run python manage.py migrate --plan*

-  python 3 manage.py createsuperuser
+  heroku run python manage.py migrate
 ```
+*These commands do not have to be run, but it is bext practice, so that the plan migrations can be viewed before completing them.

 Once all the configuration variables have been added, the deployed app can then be run from Heroku by selecting it and clicking 'open app'.
-The config variables are added within the Heroku app by selecting the Settings tab, and under the heading 'Config Vars' clicking the button 'Reveal Config Vars' to show the key / value input boxes for the variables.

 # Amazon Web Services (AWS) Setup
 ## Create s3 bucket